Ultimate Guide on Network and Sharing Center [2023 You Must Know] - Qiling

 Step 6.
 Done.

-Checking whether your network is private or Public is relatively straightforward.
-In any Windows, upon opening the Network and Sharing center, you will see this as a prominent feature:
+Checking whether your network is private or public is relatively straightforward.
+In Windows, upon opening the Network and Sharing Center, you will see this as a prominent feature, allowing you to easily determine the current network status.

-As you can see, Windows recommends for your system be on a Public network.
-However, most users today have a Wi-Fi router in their homes.
-So, this should be left to the private network.
+Windows recommends your system be on a Public network, but most users today have a Wi-Fi router at home, so it's best to leave it on a Private network.

 Step 1.
 Find and click "Change advanced sharing settings".